gabigarc03/gabigarc03.github.io/_pages/resume.md

 ## Leadership/Service

-**United Airlines**, Innovate Welcome Lead (September 2023 - present)
-- Ran Slack groups for incoming ECDLP associates and Digital Technology interns
-- Collected FAQs and answers from appropriate sources
-- Wrote email communications and guides to ECDLP and the internship program

 **The University of Chicago Scavenger Hunt**, Webmaster and Judge (June 2022 - present)
 - In conjunction with a collective of judges, coordinated and ran the world's largest annual scavenger hunt
 - Redesigned [Scavenger Hunt website](https://scavhunt.uchicago.edu/)
 - Maintained Scavenger Hunt website

+**United Airlines**, Innovate Welcome Lead (September 2023 - August 2024)
+- Ran Slack groups for incoming ECDLP associates and Digital Technology interns
+- Collected FAQs and answers from appropriate sources
+- Wrote email communications and guides to ECDLP and the internship program, as well as a detailed housing guide for both Chicago and Houston

+**United Airlines**, DT Intern Case Study Lead (March 2024 - August 2024) \
+In conjunction with another Case Study Lead, I:
+- Collected seven unique business problems for intern teams to solve
+- Managed a team of ECDLP associates that directly supported intern teams
+- Planned and executed a half-day event in which over 40 interns presented solutions to real-world business problems in teams

 **The Section Six**, Editor-in-Chief (August 2022 - June 2023), Co-Editor-in-Chief (June 2021 - August 2022), Managing Editor (March 2020 - June 2021)
 - Revived the Hitchcock House annual after a 104-year hiatus